Vinit-source/Programming-for-problem-solving/P3 - Conditional operator.md

 3. Take user input for the value of `age`.

-4. Use a conditional expression to check if the age is greater than or equal to 18.
+4. Use a conditional operator to check if the age is greater than or equal to 18.

 5. Print "Eligible to vote" if the condition is true, otherwise print "Not eligible to vote".